-- Sunderland East: provision from 10.00 am until 5.00 pm by two pharmacies with long supplementary hours - Washington: provision from 10.00 am until 4.00 pm by one 100-hour pharmacy and one pharmacy with long supplementary hours - Sunderland North: provision from 8.00 am to 6.00 pm by one 100-hour pharmacy - Sunderland West; provision from 8.00 am until 6.00 pm by one 100-hour pharmacy
+- Sunderland East: provision from 10.00am until 5.00pm by two pharmacies with long supplementary hours - Washington: provision from 10.00am until 4.00pm by one 100-hour pharmacy and one pharmacy with long supplementary hours - Sunderland North: provision from 8.00am to 6.00pm by one 100-hour pharmacy

+• Sunderland West; provision from 8.00am until 6.00pm by one 100-hour pharmacy

-There is no provision within the Coalfields area on Sundays.
+There is no provision within the Coalfields area on Sundays,

-In line with the findings of the stakeholder engagement noted above, although those working Monday to Friday indicate they value weekend opening, and whilst Sunday opening within the Coalfields area would improve access and choice, no specific need for additional pharmacies to open on Sundays was highlighted.
+In line with the findings of the stakeholder engagement noted above, although those working Monday to Friday indicate they value weekend opening, no specific need for additional pharmacies to open on Sundays was highlighted.

-It is important to note that the access to pharmacy services in the weekday evenings and the weekends, specifically Saturday afternoon and Sundays, is largely made via the 100-hour pharmacies and the pharmacies providing significant extended supplementary hours.
+It is important to note that access to pharmacy services in the weekday evenings and the weekends, specifically Saturday afternoon and Sundays, is largely made via the 100-hour pharmacies and the pharmacies providing significant extended supplementary hours.